According to the United Nations, the world has 12 years to limit the impacts of Climate Change significantly.

 However, an increasing number of people are placing their faith in the removal of carbon emissions from the atmosphere.

-Although until recently the Australian government was investing $460 million in research and development in relation to CCS, this has since been heavily cut.
-This is another sign that the government is unwilling to do what it takes to tackle climate change.
+Although until recently the Australian government was investing $460 million in research and development with CCS, this has since been heavily cut.
+These cuts are another sign that the government is unwilling to do what it takes to tackle climate change.

 10. Eliminate Food Waste